NoamChowers/coordination_age/README.md

     alpha=0.05,
 )
 ```
+## Statistical Inference
+To reproduce the statistical results of the report, run the notebook `inference.ipynb`
 The artifact directory must remain intact because the loader verifies file
 digests and model/residual ordering.
 The coverage statement is finite-sample
 marginal under exchangeability; it is not 95% conditional coverage for every